alecmuffett/drafts-not-complete-not-tested-do-not-use/onion-cluster-ideas/README.md

 ----

-# Hardware
+# Architecture

 Because of Tor's historically monolithic (albeit efficient) implementation, to do a maximum-outflow-bandwidth test we will need to use multiple daemons, ideally spread across multiple cores for parallelism / "horizontal scalability".

 Back at Facebook it was not a challenge to get hold of hardware, but from my own pocket I could pay for AWS/similar - however that would feel like cheating because AWS is "big infrastructure"; however everything I learn here can be applied to AWS as well.

 So: how about Raspberry Pi?

 ## Raspberry Pi 3 model "B" (RPi / RPi3 for short)